Thomascountz/thomascountz/_posts/2020-04-30-deploying-fastai.md

 ## Docker

 If it wasn't for Heroku's slug size restrictions, this would have been almost the end.
 You'd `heroku push` this up and your new ML app would be up and running.
-However, after of our discussion earlier, we know that we want to use Docker to encompass our application's runtime environment so as to avoid Heroku's slug size restrictions.
+However, after our discussion earlier, we know that we want to use Docker to encompass our application's runtime environment so as to avoid Heroku's slug size restrictions.

 Here's a minimal Dockerfile with a little bit of a twist on how I've handled dependencies...